 - Cost of their services.
 As the established brands, large vendors put a hefty price tag on their services.

 - Less attention to small size clients.
 If for some reason, they choose to work with small projects, the last one is likely to receive less attention from the vendor.

 - Quality of the services can vary for different clients.
 With many clients and projects, it is complicated to deliver the same top quality services and excellent experience in every case.

 - Bureaucracy and complicated procedures.
 The bigger a software outsourcing company becomes, the more complicated processes are.
 It results in less to no flexibility in the proceedings.

-These are four large companies with over 1,000 experts
+These are five large companies with over 1,000 experts

 With over 1,500 experts employed, this offshore IT company assists the companies in both custom software development and IoT.
 Clutch provides feedback from their clients in the US, the UK, and India working in IT, financial and business services, as well as real estate and healthcare.